KodeFu/cse674/hw2/hw2/ReadMe.txt

 There are three tabs: One for Asceding, one for Descending and one for Random.

-Each tabl contains the average time for each sort for each step and the line chart showing their performance.
+Each tab contains the average time for each sort for each step and the line chart showing their performance.

 This file is called OUTPUT.XLSX.

+There is also one additional tab for Program Output.
+This is the same as output.txt which contains the program output, which is the times for each sorting meting for a particular step.

 /////////////////////////////////////////////////////////////////////////////
 ALGORITHMS